Young long-haired smiling man in glasses working with laptop while sitting with coffee in cafe

 How to check your credit score without hurting it

-Your credit reports don’t always include your credit score; fortunately, you can check your credit score without hurting it using other tools.
-According to USA.gov, you can find your score on some credit card or loan statements.
-Each of the credit scoring agencies also provides access to your credit scores.
-A financial institution or credit card issuer may likewise offer credit score monitoring services.
-As a Discover cardmember, you’ll get your free Credit Scorecard with your FICO® Credit Score and more2.
+You may be wondering, “How can I check my credit score without lowering it?”
+Your credit reports won’t always include your credit score.
+Fortunately, you can check your credit score using other tools.
+You might find your score on some credit card or loan statements.
+Each of the credit scoring agencies (a credit bureau) also provides access to your credit scores.

 What can affect credit scores?